 Shepherdess Camp

-We are collaborating with local shepherdesses to draw on their passion, knowledge, and diverse experiences to present demonstrations, lectures, hands-on learning, and Q&A sessions.
+We will collaborate with other women farmers and experts to draw on their passion, knowledge, and experience to present demonstrations, lectures, hands-on learning, and Q&A sessions.

 Shepherdess Circle